 What's wrong with this tea? - Pt.1 : Water Temperature For All Types Of Teas. - Number E Tea Company

-There are some things that you need to take into account when brewing a cup of tea.
-For this blog, we will talk about water temperature.
+There are some variables that need to be taken into account when brewing a cup of tea.
+This blog will talk about water temperature.

 Recommended Water Temperatures

 Below are a range of temperatures that can be used for different types of tea :

 Tea Type & Recommended Temperatures